Gardening Group 02 500px Resampled

 A transition can be moving from one education setting to another, moving from one learning space to another within an educational setting, or experiencing a change of educators, agencies or specialists.
 Mokopuna can also experience transitions in their home life, such as moving houses, whānau separations, or a new sibling.

-Transitions in the lives of mokopuna can have a significant impact on learning and well-being.
+Transitions in the lives of children can have a significant impact on learning and well-being.
 They can find it challenging to build new relationship with peers and educators, learn about new routines and environments, and find a sense of belonging.
 At the same time, such transitions provide opportunities for teams to collectively support progress and well-being.

-The Learning Support Delivery Model is designed as a flexible, tiered system of support across the whole education pathway.
-It helps facilitate smooth transitions and continuity of learning.
-Practitioners work with early learning services, schools, Māori medium kura, and whānau to identify Te Matua, Te Kāhui and Te Arotahi areas for support.
+Learning Support is designed as a flexible, tiered system of support across the whole education pathway.
+It helps facilitate smooth transitions and continuity of learning and wellbeing.

 Kindy Gates 5 720px